Charge Your Jackery Explorer 1000 Power Station With Solar Panels

 MC4/8mm Extension Cables

 If you use a solar panel with an 8mm cable, you can use the Goal Zero 8mm 15ft extension cable.
+I wouldn’t connect more than 10 amps through these.

 If you have solar panels with MC4 connectors, I recommend the WindyNation MC4 extension cables.